GenomicsAotearoa/Nextflow_Workshop/docs/session_2/2_runcommand.md

     --vep_species "caenorhabditis_elegans" \
     --vep_version "106.1" \
     --tools "freebayes"
+    --outdir "my_results"
 ```

 !!! note "Tools"

     The `--tools` parameter is included above to trigger the execution of the freebayes variant caller.
-Multiple variant callers are available as a part of Sarek, however, only one is included here as an example.
+Multiple variant callers are available as a part of Sarek, however, in this example, only one is included.

 !!! warning

     The `--igenomes_ignore` parameter must be included when using custom reference/annotation files.
 Without it, by default, the reference/annotation files that are typically required by Sarek are downloaded for `GATK.GRCh38`.
+Some pipelines have this feature by default while others require the genome flag (or alternate) for every execution.

 ### Profiles (`--profile`)

-Software profiles are used to specify the software environment in which the workflow will be executed.
-By simply including a profile (e.g., `singularity`), Nextflow will download, store, and manage the required software images/containers/environments when you execute Sarek.
+Software profiles are used to specify the software environment in which the pipeline will be executed.
+By simply including a profile (e.g., `singularity`), Nextflow will download, store, and manage the software used in the Sarek pipeline.

 To ensure reproducibility, it is recommended that you use container technology, e.g., `docker` or `singularity`.